 A Loqust metric that collects a user defined set of general reasons (No Material, Equipment Breakdown, No RFI Response, Delayed by Predecessor, Inclement Weather...) for either Over or Under Producing enabling post activity analysis of root cause issues impacting performance with a visual tool such as a Pareto Chart.

-A Work Structure focused on "Look-a-head" work production to facilitate the creation of Production Control Metrics.
-While similar to a traditional Work Breakdown Structure (WBS) that supports traditional Project Controls such Job Cost, forecasting, estimating or CPM Scheduling, the PWS is distinctly different and created to support visual Production Control such as the Loqust Production Graph.
+A Work Structure focused on "Look-Ahead" work production to facilitate the creation of Production Control Metrics.
+While similar to a traditional Work Breakdown Structure (WBS) or other control ledgers that supports traditional Project Controls such Job Cost, Forecasting, Estimating or CPM Scheduling, the PWS is distinctly different and created to support visual Production Control such as the Loqust Production Graph©.It is unique to a project and company culture and is developed to facilitate:

 A set of interrelated Tasks to be executed over a fixed period and within certain cost and other limitations to achieve a specific goal.